 Cons

-• No programmable side buttons for gaming macros
+• No programmable side buttons for macros

 Check Price on Amazon →